kdoore/1335GitBook/pshapeagent.md

 Our goal now is to create a PShapeAgent class that inherits from the Agent class.
 In the last section, we develped code for the Agent class, we specified that Agent inherits from the abstract Pattern class.
 [Agent extneds Pattern](https://kdoore.gitbooks.io/cs1335/content/agent_-_animated_objects.html)

+Now, we want to extend our functionality to include

 ###PShapeAgent inherits from class Agent